houtknots/Openstack-Automatic-Snapshot/README.md

 # Automatic snapshots for Openstack
-This script uses the Openstack API
+This script uses the [Openstack CLI](https://docs.openstack.org/newton/user-guide/common/cli-install-openstack-command-line-clients.html)
-This scripts is made and tested within the [CloudVPS Openstack environment](https://l.jhcs.nl/brpnFSPq).
+This scripts is made and tested for and within the [CloudVPS Openstack environment](https://l.jhcs.nl/brpnFSPq) most functions will also work with other providers.

 ## Requirements
  - [Openstack Command Line Client](https://l.jhcs.nl/AALyHOQu)